FreezingMoon/AncientBeast/development/readme.md

 ## Development Setup
-It's very easy to set-up a local server in order to test and contribute to the development version of the game.
+It's very easy to set-up a local server in order to test and contribute to the development version of the game.<br>
 It uses web languages like HTML, CSS, Javascript and Node.js.
 The game engine used is free open source, named [Phaser](http://phaser.io).

 ### Recommended Tool